qguernsey/Lync12/README.md

 ## Files
 App.py is a simple Flask app that provides a REST API to control the different zones.
 I run this app on port 8080 using supervisord. audio.html and audio.js Provide a web interface that will use the REST API to control the speakers.
-Input names are currently generic and hardcoded.
-Zone Names are pulled dynamically from the controller.
+Source Input Names are dynamically pulled from the controller.
+Zone Names are also pulled dynamically from the controller.